davorg/dmp/chapters/chapter10.md

 -------

-Some of the subclasses of XML::Parser are specialized to deal with particular types of XML documents, i.e., documents which conform to a particular DTD.
+Some of the subclasses of XML::Parser are specialized to deal with particular types of XML documents, *i.e.*, documents which conform to a particular DTD.
 As an example we will look at one of the most popular of these parsers, XML::RSS.